Flint Trusts Lawyers

 Are There Assets You Shouldn’t Include in a Living Trust?

 While a living trust is useful for avoiding probate and managing assets, some property should remain outside of it.
 Retirement accounts like 401(k)s and IRAs have tax-deferred benefits that can be disrupted if placed in a trust, and life insurance proceeds may be subject to taxes if the policy is transferred incorrectly.
-Special financial arrangements, such as funds set aside for a disabled child, may be better suited for a special needs trust.
-Another consideration is that assets in a trust are no longer under your direct control, meaning you may need the trustee’s approval for future transactions.
-Consulting a knowledgeable estate attorney ensures that you structure your trust properly and make informed decisions about your assets.
+Special financial arrangements, such as funds set aside for a child with a disability, may be better suited for a special needs trust.

-Mannor Law Group is committed to providing more than just legal assistance—we offer a complete Life Care Planning approach that ensures your estate and trust affairs are handled with precision and care.
+Mannor Law Group is committed to providing more than just legal assistance; we offer a complete Life Care Planning approach that ensures your estate and trust affairs are handled with precision and care.
 Our experienced team takes the time to understand your goals and provide solutions that align with your needs.
 Whether you’re establishing a trust, managing an estate, or seeking long-term planning strategies, we are here to help.
-Contact us today to get started on a secure plan for you and your family.

 Practice Areas